Mattyzz/YADC/README.md

 # YADC (Yet Another Dungeon Crawler)
-This is a group project for a Game Design Class that is being built in Unity
+This is a group project for a Game Design Class and the Game Engine being used is Unity

 ## Version of Unity being used
 Unity LTS Release 2021.3.9f1